Vodafone Sells Italian Unit To Swisscom For 8 Bn Euros - UrduPoint

 Vodafone Sells Italian Unit To Swisscom For 8 Bn Euros

-Zurich, (APP - UrduPoint / Pakistan Point News - 15th Mar, 2024) British telecoms giant Vodafone has agreed to sell its Italian unit to Swisscom for eight billion Euros ($8.7 billion) in a cash deal, the two companies said Friday.
+Zurich, (APP - UrduPoint / Pakistan Point News - 15th Mar, 2024) British telecoms giant Vodafone said Friday it has agreed to sell its Italian unit to Swisscom for eight billion Euros ($8.7 billion) in cash, completing efforts to overhaul the UK group's European operations.

-Vodafone, which previously rejected offers from French billionaire Xavier Niel's Iliad group, has been on a cost-cutting campaign that has included layoffs and the offloading of divisions abroad.
+Vodafone, which previously rejected offers from French billionaire Xavier Niel's Iliad group for the unit, has been on a cost-cutting campaign that has included layoffs and the offloading of divisions abroad.

 Vodafone chief executive Margherita Della Valle said the deal with Swisscom marked the "third and final step in the reshaping of our European operations".